-In late 2015, the new State Labour Government proceeded to revise the adopted metropolitan strategy Plan Melbourne (2014).
+In late 2015, the new State Labour Government proceeded to revise Plan Melbourne (2014).
 A discussion paper of the proposed changes to Plan Melbourne was released in October 2015.

-The 'refreshed' Plan Melbourne is expected to place greater emphasis on the importance of agriculture to regional economic productivity, tourism, and protecting agricultural land for the production of food in and around Melbourne.
-Plan Melbourne 2016 will be updated to more clearly reflect the value and importance of green wedge areas and reference current government initiatives.
-This includes a proposal to lock down the existing urban growth boundary and better articulate the values of the green wedge and peri-urban areas.
+The 'refreshed' Plan Melbourne placed greater emphasis on the importance of agriculture to regional economic productivity, tourism, and protecting agricultural land for the production of food in and around Melbourne.